s2e-museum/the-silencer/README.md

 Check out my forum! http://zunzutech.com/forum

 Planned features: Stopping the attack after the server is down prevent malicious uses which will use isup.me to check.
-Maybe try to make it more efficient, and give it the ability of cookies and javascript because sometimes firewalls block silencer.
+Maybe try to make it more efficient, and able to run more threads while using less CPU